UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 ```

 In Python, `pandas` **series** are are objects that can contain one or more elements (like a list).
-`pandas` stores each of the columns of a data frame as a `Series` object.
 They are a single column, are ordered, can be indexed, and can contain any data type.
+The `pandas` package uses `Series` objects to represent the columns in a data frame.
 `Series` can contain a mix of data types, but it is good practice to only include a single type in a series
 because all observations of one variable should be the same type.
 Python